maciejhirsz/ramhorns/README.md

-Worth noting here is that both [**Askama**](https://github.com/djc/askama) and [**wearte**](https://github.com/dgriffen/wearte) (which, AFAIK, is a fork of Askama) are process templates on compile time and bundle them into the binary.
+Worth noting here is that both [**Askama**](https://github.com/djc/askama) and [**wearte**](https://github.com/dgriffen/wearte) (which, AFAIK, is a fork of Askama) are processing templates at compile time and generate static rust code for rendering.
 This is great for performance, but it also means you can't swap out templates without recompiling your Rust binaries.
-For static site generators this is a no-go.
+In some cases, like for a static site generator, this is unfortunately a deal breaker.

 The [**mustache** crate](https://github.com/nickel-org/rust-mustache) is the closest thing to **Ramhorns** in design.